Young Adult Substance Use Disorder Treatment Program

-- Core group and individual counseling as well as peer counseling.
+- Core group and individual counseling.

-- Evidence-based therapies like cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), and dialectical behavior therapy (DBT) combined with 12-Step principles and recovery-based support groups.
+- Evidence-based therapies like cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), EMDR, and dialectical behavior therapy (DBT) combined with 12-Step principles and recovery-based support groups.

 - Attention to physical activity, including access to Caron’s on-site, fully equipped fitness center.